Table of Contents

 Efficient | 1.28 | 5 | 2,336 |

+Ans.
 Yes.
-Since little water is used to drive the wastes through the drains, in the long term, your pipes may clog.
-But there’s nothing to worry as frequent flushing (usually twice) helps to keep away the clogging problem.
+Since little water is used to drive the wastes through the drains, your pipes may clog over time.
+But there’s nothing to worry since frequent flushing (usually twice) helps keep away the clogging problem.

-Yes.
-Low flow toilets (also known as the high efficiency toilet) use considerably less water than a regular full flush toilet.
-Low-flows use up about 1.1 to 1.3 gallons only per flush, compared to the 1.6 gallons or more of regular toilets
+Ans.
+Yes, low flow toilets (also known as high efficiency toilets) use considerably less water than a regular full flush toilet.
+They use up about 1.1 to 1.3 gallons only per flush, compared to the 1.6 gallons or more of regular toilets.

 Leave a Comment